-5 Local manufacturing certifier use of design certificates for batch built or standard components
+5 HV manufacturer certifier (HMxD) use of design certificates for batch built or standard components

 |This technical bulletin replaces memo 65.|

-The following are examples where a design certificate can be used by a local manufacturer for batch built or standard components:
+The following are examples where a design certificate (DC) can be used by an HV manufacturer certifier (HMxD) for batch built or standard components:

-- An HVSC may provide a heavy vehicle local manufacturer (HV*D) certifier (Note 1) with a single design certificate (DC) for seat belt anchorages fitted to heavy motorhomes, towbars or drawbeams fitted to heavy vehicles, provided that the DC is a specific design with a fitting envelope which allows the design (once fitted to the vehicle) to meet all the design requirements of the relevant standards.
+- An HVSC may provide a HV manufacturer certifier (HM*D) certifier (Note 1) with a single design certificate (DC) for seat belt anchorages fitted to heavy motorhomes, towbars or drawbeams fitted to heavy vehicles, provided that the DC is for specific vehicles (of the same make, model, sub-model) and specifies a fitting envelope which allows the design (once fitted to the vehicle) to meet all the design requirements of the relevant standards.

 - This approval is extended to manufacturers who want to build certifiable components (eg load anchorages) in a batch and store them until they are fitted to a vehicle.
 These components may be built to a DC and certified, using an LT400 when fitted.

-- A HV*D certifier may accept and use such a DC from a HVSC provided that any and all restrictions placed on the design are met.
+- A HMxD certifier may accept and use such a DC from a HVSC provided that any and all restrictions placed on the design are met.
 These restrictions may include limiting the DC to specific makes, models or fitting locations, numbers of vehicles or any other restriction the HVE certifier might apply.
-The HV*D Certifier must not go outside the requirements of the DC.
+The HM*D engineering certifier must not go outside the requirements of the DC.

 In these circumstances the HVSC takes responsibility for the design and that it is of sufficient strength and durability to do the job in the proposed application or applications.
 The following apply: